Spring 2021 COVID-19 Update:

 We do not endorse the exotic pet trade, and feel that many exotic animals are not appropriate as pets.
 Those that are, often have very specific nutritional and psychological requirements, and we encourage potential owners to carefully research a species PRIOR TO ACQUISITION.
 We offer prepurchase consultations (see Services) at very reasonable fees for this purpose.
 We work with several pet rescue groups and will assist in finding responsible homes for pets in need, but we hope to see a day when this will no longer be necessary.

-Due to Covid-19 precautions, and shortages on some medical supplies, we are unable to take in wildlife at this time.
+We are no longer accepting wildlife.
 We recommend you contact the Utah Division of Wildlife Resources – they can possibly get you in touch with a wildlife rehabber.